cychiuae/Java-Chatroom/README.md

 # Java-Chatroom
-Trying to following a tutorial to build a Java chatroom
+Trying to follow a tutorial to build a Java chatroom